StingySpoilero/CAPSTONE/CAPSTONE/README.md

 - **Update Clients**: Update existing client information.
 - **Delete Clients**: Remove clients from the list.
 - **Responsive Design**: The application is designed to work on various screen sizes.
+- **Book Appointments**: Clients are able to book services for apppointments by selecting a service, date and time, while also double checking their choices and confirming their booking.

 ## Technologies Used